cisagov/ScubaGear/PowerShell/ScubaGear/baselines/exo.md

 there are still legitimate uses for such clients, SMTP AUTH can be enabled on a per-mailbox basis when necessary.
 - _Last modified:_ June 2023
-- _Note:_ SMTP AUTH MAY be enabled on a per-mailbox basis as needed.

 ### Resources